 The list of the largest internet providers in the US hasn't changed much over the past few years.
 As of last December, which is as recent as the FCC's database gets, satellite providers Hughesnet and Viasat were the only ISPs that can claim to offer service to 100% of the country.
 Meanwhile, AT&T, Comcast Xfinity and Charter Spectrum were the only other providers that offered service to more than 30% of the US; Verizon, CenturyLink and Frontier were the only others with footprints covering more than 10% of the US.
 All of that was true in the previous FCC report, as well, and all of it was true five years ago, too.

-By percentage, the largest gain among the providers we're tracking actually goes to.
-Though it's never been available to more than 1% of the US, Alphabet's internet service saw its customer base grow by more than 100% between 2016 and 2020, from 0.46% to 0.98% in June of 2020.
+By percentage, the largest gain among the providers we're tracking actually goes to Google Fiber.
+Though it's never been available to serve more than a tiny fraction of the US, Alphabet's internet service saw its customer base grow by more than 100% between 2016 and 2020, from 0.46% in June of 2016 to 0.98% in June of 2020.
 In December of 2020, the service finally crossed the 1% mark, with a footprint that covers 1.05% of the US population.

-"We're building on our mission to connect more people to fast, reliable internet in Google Fiber cities across the country," a spokesperson for Google Fiber said.
+"We're building on our mission to connect more people to fast, reliable internet in Google Fiber cities across the country," a spokesperson for Google Fiber said earlier this year.
 "Google Fiber construction teams are actively working to build out our networks in each one of our existing Fiber cities, and we're expanding to new neighboring communities in some of those cities."

 Starlink saw steady growth throughout 2021, so it's all but certain that we'll see that coverage map expand significantly with future FCC releases.
-In February, the still-in-beta internet service, and after a series of successful launches, the number of satellites in Starlink's constellation is nearing 2,000.
-During a talk at Mobile World Congress in June, SpaceX CEO Elon Musk said that Starlink would be available worldwide except at the North and South Poles .
+In February, the still-in-beta internet service hit 10,000 users, and after a series of successful launches, the number of satellites in Starlink's constellation is nearing 2,000.
+During a talk at Mobile World Congress in June, SpaceX CEO Elon Musk said that Starlink would be available worldwide except at the North and South Poles starting in August.
 That echoed SpaceX President Gwynne Shotwell who, weeks earlier, told an audience at the Macquarie Technology Summit that Starlink would reach global serviceability sometime this fall.

-With gigabit speeds that far surpass most, as well as upload speeds that are just as fast as they are for downloads, (fiber, for short) is widely considered to be the ideal mode of connecting to the web.
-The problem is that it isn't available everywhere -- for the most part, providers have focused on building out fiber networks in population-dense regions around America's major cities, leaving customers out of the mix.
+With gigabit speeds that far surpass most other internet technologies, as well as upload speeds that are just as fast as they are for downloads, fiber-optic internet (fiber, for short) is widely considered to be the ideal mode of connecting to the web.
+The problem is that it isn't available everywhere -- for the most part, providers have focused on building out fiber networks in population-dense regions around America's major cities, leaving rural internet customers out of the mix.

 "Quantum Fiber is currently available in about 50% of our footprint, including Denver, Portland, Salt Lake City, Seattle and Springfield, Missouri, with additional cities planned throughout 2021," a spokesperson for CenturyLink parent company Lumen told CNET earlier this year.
 We've reached out to CenturyLink to ask if the company attributes last year's December dip to a reporting error or to other shifts in the footprint, and will update this space when we hear back.

 ...but upload speeds are still much too slow

 All of that said, upload speeds from most providers remain much slower than most customers would probably like.
 That's largely because fiber is really the only mode of home internet capable of hitting triple-digit upload speeds, and as mentioned earlier, fiber is far from universally available.

 According to the FCC, across all providers that offered home internet service to at least 10% of the population in 2020, only one -- Verizon -- offered upload speeds faster than 25Mbps to at least half of its customer base.
 Though the FCC only requires upload speeds of 3Mbps to qualify for its underwhelming definition of broadband, you'll want a connection that's a lot faster than that if you're a regular in video conferences, an active gamer or if you ever need to upload large files to the web.
 That's especially true if you're connecting over Wi-Fi, since your upload speeds will dip noticeably if you're working wirelessly a few rooms away from your router.

-Expect upload speeds to serve as a growing point of focus in the coming years, particularly as bandwidth-heavy technologies like Suddenlink, in order to align with slower competitors.continue to emerge.
+Expect upload speeds to serve as a growing point of focus in the coming years, particularly as bandwidth-heavy technologies like augmented reality continue to emerge.
 It's a real question as to whether or not ISPs will keep up as demand for durable uploads rises.
 In March, a spokesperson for cable internet giant Comcast, which offers upload speeds no faster than 35Mbps, said that the company would continue to evaluate internet usage patterns, but had nothing to share regarding potential boosts to upstream traffic.
-In an especially frustrating turn earlier this year, Altice announced that it would cut the upload speeds of its two cable internet brands, and
+In an especially frustrating turn earlier this year, Altice announced that it would cut the upload speeds of its two cable internet brands, Optimum and Suddenlink, in order to align with slower competitors.

 Though the FCC's mobile map wasn't updated for December, that data could become increasingly relevant for home internet service as 5G continues to spread across the country.
 A number of carriers, including T-Mobile, Verizon and AT&T already offer both 5G and 4G LTE home internet service in select cities, and with some plans, the upload speeds can be faster than what you'd get with cable.

 Along with our broader focus on broadband, expect us to keep an eye on those new cellular home internet options as they continue to roll out (and expect us to test them out as soon as we're able, as we've already done with T-Mobile).
 With plans like those already up and running in select regions, it's a safe bet that we'll learn more about them in future FCC database releases, as well.